 I was denied a restraining order at the final hearing.
 What are my options?

 If you are not granted a restraining order, there are still some things you can do to stay safe.
 It might be a good idea to contact one of the domestic violence resource organizations in your area to get help, support, and advice on how to stay safe.
 They can help you develop a safety plan and help connect you with the resources you need.
-For safety planning help, ideas, and information, go to our Safety Tips page.
+For safety planning help, ideas, and information, go to our Safety Planning page.
 You will find a list of New Jersey resources on our NJ Places that Help page.

 If you were not granted a restraining order because your relationship with the abuser does not qualify as a “family or household member,” you may be able to seek protection through the criminal courts.
 For more information, see What if I don’t qualify for a restraining order?